ib729/stuco/docs/getting-started.md

 ### Raspberry Pi Compilation Slow/Out of Memory

 - Increase swap (see prerequisites).
-- Pre-build on faster machine and copy `node_modules/better-sqlite3`.
+- Pre-build on another Linux machine and copy `node_modules/better-sqlite3`.

 ### NFC Not Detecting Cards